adutta/howtobuild_OpenCVCUDA_cpp/README.md

 * Tools->Options->Debugging->Symbols and select checkbox "Microsoft Symbol Servers"

 ## Notes:
-Firewalls/proxys may make things tricky for you!
+* Firewalls/proxys may make things tricky for you!
 Manually downloading dlls and other items may be required.
+* Remember that to use the GPU, you must first download matricies to the GPU.
+Once you're finished, upload back to the CPU.

 # References/Thanks:
 * https://initialneil.wordpress.com/2014/09/25/opencv-2-4-9-cuda-6-5-visual-studio-2013/